-Seer's team has extensive Reg Cap experience, including involvement in creating the sector at predecessor institutions that remain active in issuing Reg Cap, and investments at Seer of more than \$1.2 billion across 60 transactions since 2010 (a third of that over the last two years).
+Seer's team has extensive Reg Cap experience, including involvement in creating the sector at predecessor institutions that remain active in issuing Reg Cap, and 71 investments at Seer totaling nearly \$1.3 billion since 2010 (a third of that over the last two years).
 With above-market yields, relatively low volatility, and minimal credit risk, we believe that Reg Cap represents one of the most attractive risk-adjusted credit plays in fixed income markets today.